The Counterfeit Countess copertina

 Mehlberg operated in Lublin, Poland, headquarters of Aktion Reinhard, the SS operation that murdered 1.7 million Jews in occupied Poland.
 Using the identity papers of a Polish aristocrat, she worked as a welfare official while also serving in the Polish resistance.
 With guile, cajolery, and steely persistence, the “Countess” persuaded SS officials to release thousands of Poles from the Majdanek concentration camp.
 She won permission to deliver food and medicine—even decorated Christmas trees—for thousands more of the camp’s prisoners.
 At the same time, she personally smuggled supplies and messages to resistance fighters imprisoned in Majdanek, where 63,000 Jews were murdered in gas chambers and shooting pits.
 Incredibly, she eluded detection, and ultimately survived the war and emigrated to the US.

 Drawing on the manuscript of Mehlberg’s own unpublished memoir supplemented with prodigious research, Elizabeth White and Joanna Sliwa, professional historians and Holocaust experts, have uncovered the full story of this remarkable woman.
 They interweave Mehlberg’s sometimes harrowing personal testimony with broader historical narrative.
-Like The Light of Days, Schindler’s List, and Irena’s Children, The Counterfeit Countess is a “riveting…stunning” (Debbie Cenziper, Pulitzer Prize–winning journalist and author of Citizen 865) account of inspiring courage in the face of unspeakable cruelty.
+Like The Light of Days, Schindler’s List, and Irena’s Children, The Counterfeit Countess is a “riveting…stunning” (Debbie Cenziper, Pulitzer Prize–winning journalist and author of Citizen 865) account of Holocaust resistance, rescue, and inspiring courage in the face of unspeakable cruelty.

 Donne Giudaismo Guerre e conflitti Militare Moderna Seconda guerra mondiale